 Foh Kai Lik on the ‘joy, pride and responsibility’ of his family’s collection of Chinese paintings

-As Christie’s offers a glimpse into the Foh Collection, acquired over the course of half a century, with an exhibition of 50 highlights at the Hong Kong Convention and Exhibition Centre, we talk to the son of its remarkable founders about what it means to the family
+The Foh Collection, acquired over the course of half a century, was on show at Christie’s Hong Kong this spring.
+As 20 important works from this Singaporean collection will be offered this autumn, we talk to the son of its remarkable founders about what it means to the family

 Between 25 and 30 May 2023, Christie’s in Hong Kong presents The Foh Collection: A Special Exhibition Celebrating Five Decades of Collecting Chinese Modern Paintings.